-Hypatia Command Line Calculator
+Hypatia Console RPN Calculator

 The name Hypatia is a tribute to the mathematician, astronomer and philosopher Hypatia of Alexandria.
 For details about her, see en.wikipedia.org/wiki/Hypatia.

-Hypatia offers the usual functionality of a scientific pocket calculator, including algebraic, logarithmic and trigonometric functions.
-It has functions for measurement unit conversion, six different percentage functions, two random number functions, and a few statistical functions that go beyond the regular RPN syntax.
+Hypatia offers the usual functionality of a scientific calculator, including algebraic, logarithmic and trigonometric functions.
+It has functions for measurement unit conversion, six different percentage functions, three random number functions, and a few statistical functions that go beyond the regular RPN syntax.
 It supports decimal, hexadecimal and binary number formats.

 Hypatia can be used in dialogue mode, which offers the full functionality, or in “command line calculation mode” for quick single calculations.